benhoyt/juju-docs/sdk/pebble.md

 <a href="#heading--health-checks"><h2 id="heading--health-checks">Health checks</h2></a>

-From Juju version TODO:TBD, Pebble supports adding custom health checks: first, to allow Pebble itself to restart services when certain checks fail, and second, to allow Kubernetes to restart containers when specified checks fail.
+From Juju version 2.9.26, Pebble supports adding custom health checks: first, to allow Pebble itself to restart services when certain checks fail, and second, to allow Kubernetes to restart containers when specified checks fail.

 Each check can be one of three types.
 The types and their success criteria are: